Jessica Lott

 Types of Therapy

-I draw from a range of therapy approaches to fit each client’s needs — combining practical tools, creative exploration, and a focus on healing past wounds.
+I draw from a range of therapy approaches to fit each client’s needs.
+I combine practical tools, creative exploration, and a focus on healing past wounds.

 • Cognitive Behavioral (CBT)